argilla-io/distilabel/README.md

 ## Motivation
 Recent projects like [Zephyr](https://huggingface.co/collections/HuggingFaceH4/zephyr-7b-6538c6d6d5ddd1cbb1744a66) and [Tulu](https://huggingface.co/collections/allenai/tulu-v2-suite-6551b56e743e6349aab45101) have shown it's possible to **build highly powerful open-source models with DPO and AI Feedback** (AIF) datasets.

-There's a lot of exciting research in the AIF spaces, such as [UltraFeedback](https://huggingface.co/datasets/openbmb/UltraFeedback) (the dataset leveraged by Zephyr and Tulu), [JudgeLM](https://github.com/baaivision/JudgeLM), or [Prometheus](https://huggingface.co/kaist-ai/prometheus-13b-v1.0).
+There's a lot of exciting research in the AIF space, such as [UltraFeedback](https://huggingface.co/datasets/openbmb/UltraFeedback) (the dataset leveraged by Zephyr and Tulu), [JudgeLM](https://github.com/baaivision/JudgeLM), or [Prometheus](https://huggingface.co/kaist-ai/prometheus-13b-v1.0).

 However, going beyond research efforts and applying AIF at scale it's different.
 For enterprise and production use, we need framework that implements **key AIF methods on a robust, efficient and scalable way**.
 This framework should enable AI engineers to build custom datasets and scale for their own use cases.
 This, combined with humans-in-the-loop for improving dataset quality is the next big leap for OSS LLM models.
 Distilabel aims to bridge this gap.